OrdnanceSurvey/OS-Data-Hub-API-Demos/OSVectorTileAPI/StylingVTS/README.md

 Our Vector Tile Service provides a readily usable style, based on the available features.
 If you wish to adapt the existing style or create your own, you can easily do so.

-We will explain three options:
+We will explain two options:
 * Dynamically adapting the pre-defined style
 * Creating your own style within the code
-* Creating your own style in a separate file

 We will explain all three for OpenLayers, the principles are similar for MapBoxGL JS and Arc JS.

+It is also possible to create your own style from scratch and to host this locally on your server.
+This example has been ommitted for the time being and will be added at a later date.

 Before we start please ensure you have a working version of the DataHub VTS Demo for OpenLayers.
 You can find out how to get this in the Getting Started Guide.